On a quantum martingale convergence theorem: Abstract

 \section{Abstract}

-We study quantum random variables and generalize several classical limit results to the quantum setting.
-We prove a quantum analogue of Lebesgue's dominated convergence theorem and use it to prove a quantum martingale convergence theorem.
+It is well-known in quantum information theory that a positive operator valued measure (POVM) is the most general kind of quantum measurement.
+Mathematically, a quantum probability is a normalised POVM, namely a function on certain subsets of a (locally compact and Hausdorff) sample space that satisfies the formal requirements for a probability measure and whose values are positive operators acting on a complex Hilbert space.
+A quantum random variable is an operator valued function which is measurable with respect to a quantum probability.
+In the present work, we study quantum random variables and generalize several classical limit results to the quantum setting.
+We prove a quantum analogue of the Lebesgue dominated convergence theorem and use it to prove a quantum martingale convergence theorem.
 This quantum martingale convergence theorem is of particular interest since it exhibits non-classical behaviour; even though the limit of the martingale exists and is unique, it is not explicitly identifiable.
 However, we provide a partial classification of the limit through a study of the space of all quantum random variables having quantum expectation zero.

 \keywords{positive operator valued measure; quantum probability space; quantum martingale convergence theorem; noncommutative probability}